pratyushjain99/Project4-pratyusj/README.md

 f.
 Is repeatable (I.e. the user can repeatedly reuse the application without restarting it.)

 #### 2. Implement a web service, deployed to Heroku
 a.
-Using an HttpServlet to implement a simple (can be a single path) API.
-(It is recommended that you do **not** try to use JAX-RS / Jersey.)
+Implement a simple (can be a single path) API.
 b.
 Receives an HTTP request from the native Android application
 c.
 Executes business logic appropriate to your application.
 This includes fetching XML or JSON information from some 3rd party API and processing the response.
 - -10 if you use a banned API